theyashwanthsai/theyashwanthsai.github.io/README.md

-also trying to contribute to open source while learning.
+Also trying to contribute to open source while learning.